Next race: Chevrolet Detroit Grand Prix, May 31, 12:51 pm ET

 The Indy 500 Qualifying Procedure in 2025

-During the Indy 500, everything is different, and so is the qualifying process.
-It’s the most important race of the IndyCar season, and as such, there’s an entire weekend dedicated to qualifying for this race.
+During the Indy 500, everything is different, and that also applies to qualifying.
+It is the most important race of the IndyCar season, which is why the event even features a full qualifying weekend.

 Extra Turbo Boost During Qualifying Weekend

-The qualifying weekend actually starts on Friday, known as Fast Friday, which is considered the warm-up practice day for qualifying.
-During Fast Friday and the qualifying weekend, the engines are allowed to run with extra turbo boost, providing more power and thus faster lap times.
+The qualifying weekend actually begins on Friday with Fast Friday, which is considered the warm-up practice day for qualifying.
+During Fast Friday and the qualifying weekend, the engines are allowed to run with additional turbo boost, resulting in more power and therefore faster lap times.

-At the end of Fast Friday, the public drawing for the qualifying order takes place, which, like most other aspects of the Indy 500, is treated as a standalone event.
+At the end of Fast Friday, the public draw for the qualifying order takes place, which — like most other aspects surrounding the Indy 500 — is considered a standalone event.

 Simona de Silvestro, Indianapolis